 California Consumer Privacy Act (CCPA)

-The law protects every Calfornia citizen when they visit your web site, no matter where you, your web site, or your business is located.
-Hence, our default privacy settings are strict and the only "personal data" logged by default is a randomly generated Unique ID (UID) stored in a cookie.
-This cookie does not identify who a visitor is or reveal anything else about them, it is simply a unique identifier.
+The law protects every Calfornia citizen when they visit your website, no matter where you, your website, or your business is located.
+Hence, our default privacy settings are strict and no Personal Data is logged from visitors to any websites in your account

 We are not lawyers and this is not legal advice.
 Consult your attorney.